uniloftsky/markant-bank-prototype/README.md

 - build-image - script to build the docker image
 - start-container - script to run the container with default parameters.

+If you're using a UNIX system, give executable permissions to scripts: `chmod +x build-image.sh` and `chmod +x start-container.sh`.<br>
-To run the service first build the docker image and then use the corresponding for your system start-container script.
+To run the service first build the docker image using the `build-image` script and then use the corresponding `start-container` script.
 Once container is started, the service is available under default port `8080`.

 ### Standalone